The GR®653, route from Arles to Compostela

 Auch, Grand Site d'Occitanie

-Overlooking the Pyrenees, the circuit will take you to Auch, capital of Gascony labeled Grands Sites Occitanie et Pays d'art et d'histoire.
+Overlooking the Pyrenees, the circuit will take you to Non-personal or anonymized information remains protected by tax secrecy.
+Disclosure to third parties is only allowed if no identification is possible and both states confirm that no harm to tax administration will occur., capital of Gascony labeled Grands Sites Occitanie et Pays d'art et d'histoire.
 Your eyes will be delighted with the Sainte-Marie cathedral (XV-XVIIth centuries), major site on the ways of Saint-Jacques de Compostelle classified as world heritage of Humanity by UNESCO in the Flamboyant Gothic and Renaissance style with inside, of multiple treasures to discover.

 Completed in 1863, themonumental staircase connects the historic town to the new town over a 35 m drop.
 Overlooked by the statue of the famous musketeer d'Artagnan, performed by Firmin Michelet in 1931, climb its 234 steps (374 in total with double flights) before indulging yourself in a stroll through the heart of old Auch by surveying the pousterles, steeply sloping medieval streets.